sPyOpenSource/os/README.rst

 =======

 This is a Java OS project.
 It is a microkernel operating system with both the kernel and applications implemented using the Java programming language.
+This library consist of a JDK, which people can use to build they own software for the operating system.

 Build
 -----